Agustinuv/telegram-bot/README.md

-# Firefighters API
+# Telegram bot API

 ## Author: Agustín Urrutia Vega

 ## Description

-The main idea of this API its to manage the users of the firefighters app, and the hydrants of the city.
+Idea: create a bot that sends you a message to remember the birthday of your friends and where you can add new birthdays to the database.

 ## Start